|

 The man himself could not resist divulging the unimportant details of Lewis Carrolls personal foibles in The Strand Magazine after the writers death.
 Lewis Carroll was himself a cartoonist of variable quality.
 As with his writing, he was as an artist at his best when working below the level of conscious thought.
 For instance, the demons which assault the domesticity of the family home in his youthful household magazine The Rectory Umbrella are indubitably alive and bubbling with energy.
 Perhaps they represent the vitality of the unconscious mind.

 It is, to my mind, the brilliant originality of the Alice books logical in their waywardness, moral in their denial of a moral weight, instructive in their dismissal of instruction which makes the author unique in all literature.
-I am indebted to Florence Becker Lennons Lewis Carroll - a biography, published in 1947 by Cassell, London.
-Chapter 14, which examines the psychology of humour, and the relationship between humour and anxiety, has many keen insights.
-Dr. Marianne Sawicki has an erudite but very readable page on Edmund Husserl; this includes a biography, a bibliography and an introduction to his thought.
-My links page contains a link to this.

 |